tzachbon/css-webpack-plugin-example/docs/css-loader.md

 * The way we extract the classes selectors from the CSS file is naive implementation which not taking to account so other used cases.
 The ideal way is to use a CSS parser.
 * `this.resourcePath` refers to the local path, which mean that in other machine the path would look different

-The loader is implemented, we got scoped classes.
+The loader is implemented and we got scoped classes.
 But, everything is loaded from javascript, and if we would like to cache the CSS it is impossible at the moment.
 We will need to compose all the CSS into one file and for that we will need to create a Webpack Plugin.